as791/Enrty-Managment-Software/README.md

 ```
 ### How to run the application?
 * First keep all the files in same directory.
-* For windows users create a virtual environment, then run the application OR users can also use sublime text or othe text editor to run the .py file.
+* For windows users create a virtual environment, then run the application OR users can also use sublime text or any other text editor to run the .py file.

 ### Demonstrated Visuals
 - Home Page